ericyh/Preference_Aligned_Distillation/README.md

 ## Overview

 **Preference Aligned Distillation (PAD)** is a framework for efficient, personalized text–image retrieval.
-Traditional embedding-based approaches like CLIP enable large-scale retrieval via vector similarity search but often struggle to capture abstract or persona-driven attributes (e.g., *“a gift for a mother who loves gardening”*).
+Traditional embedding-based approaches like CLIP enable large-scale retrieval via vector similarity search but often struggle to capture abstract or persona-driven attributes (e.g., *"a gift for a mother who loves gardening"*).

 PAD distills the nuanced preference rankings from a powerful vision–language model (vLLM) into a scalable embedding-based system, combining the strengths of both approaches: